Our White Paper

 1. Select asset class/factors

-2. Select funds and ETFs that best represent each asset class/factor
+2. Select index or funds and ETFs that best represent each asset class/factor

-3. Establish an optimal mix between different funds and ETFs
+3. Establish an optimal mix between different asset classes

 4. Customise a suitable portfolio for the customer